Azure/azure-service-operator/docs/hugo/content/design/ADR-2022-09-Multiple-Credential-Operator.md

 - Logging should be clear about the credential load/authentication failure
 - Errors can be reported through the standard `Condition` mechanism

+### Per-ResourceGroup secrets Implementation

+To use credential for resources under parent ResourceGroup, we will somehow need to look up through the resource hierarchy to find the ResourceGroup and credential for it through the `ArmClientCache`.

+#### Issue

+Looking the ResourceGroup credential up on create/update is straight forward as we can access the annotation on existing ResourceGroup, however, looking it up for delete is hard where we have already deleted the ResourceGroup so its annotation is gone.
+Then we run into a problem of what secret to use for children?, where to get the annotation from? and if we re-create a ResourceGroup with a different objectID later, we'd use the wrong credentials accidentally.

+#### Solution

+Solution would include adding an ASO managed annotation(TBD) on resources using Per-ResourceGroup credentials.
+The annotation with last credential used secret namespaced name would be added/updated on resource creation/update under a specific ResourceGroup.
+This would help the operator in deletion of resource to know the about the correct credential to be used.

 ## Milestones

-1. Namespaced secrets: TBD
+1. Namespaced secrets: Completed in [PR #2559](https://github.com/Azure/azure-service-operator/pull/2559)
-2. Per-ResourceGroup secrets: TBD
+2. Per-Resource secrets: Completed in [PR #2576](https://github.com/Azure/azure-service-operator/pull/2576)
 4. Support for workload identity: TBD
-3. Caching secrets: TBD
+3. Watch secrets: TBD
-5. Per-Resource secrets: Will not be implemented unless there is strong user demand.
-We believe that per-ResourceGroup secrets should be sufficiently granular.
+5. Per-ResourceGroup secrets: Will not be implemented unless there is strong user demand.
+We believe that per-Resource secrets should be sufficiently granular.

 ## Consequences